nottrobin/robinwinslow.uk/_posts/2015-09-19-letters-about-refugees.md

 I hope I had some impact on [David][], but ultimately I was surprised and a bit disappointed that he simply gave up discussing the point so quickly.
 He didn't try to counter my objections with any statistics or evidence.
 Which is a shame.

-I uptimately came away with the impression that David is a very standard Conservative-party-line MP, with not much independence.
+I ultimately came away with the impression that David is a very standard Conservative-party-line MP, with not much independence.
 As [TheyWorkForYou puts it][David], he:

 > Consistently voted for a reduction in spending on welfare benefits
 > Consistently voted for replacing Trident with a new nuclear weapons system